Katherina-Ushachov/karriere28f/README.md

 Well, depends on how many new things I learn and how they can be integrated.
 As for now, e.g. most of the dropdown menu URLs lead nowhere on purpose and some of the sub-pages don't have much going on.
 Yet.
 Just follow this repository to keep up to date.

-#I'm more into other genres, did you make websites for some of your other projects?
+# I'm more into other genres, did you make websites for some of your other projects?

-Not yet.
-Doesn't mean I'm not planning on installing some 'portals' to showcase some skills that might not be applicable to the mock career page.
-You'll see when they come up.
+I made a mock-up social network for vampires and a minigame for another science-fiction project, but those are in private repositories for the time being, given that the vampire page is pretty unfinished and the other features a book that is set to be released 2025 or 2026.
+But you can follow me so you see new projects as they emerge.

 Katherina